The 12 modules of the education

 Social Responsibility integrates social and environmental concerns in your company’s operations and interactions with your stakeholders.
 It involves going beyond legal obligations to manage the impact on society and the environment, aiming for a positive contribution to society while achieving economic success.

 Global Compact and the Sustainable Development Goals form a framework to secure living wages, human rights, health and safety at the workplace, and reduce corruption.
-You will get an introduction to how to operate in a socially sustainable way as a responsible workplace involved in global business — and how to mitigate negative footprints and give back more to society than you take.
+You will familiar with how you operate in a socially sustainable way as a responsible workplace involved in global business — and how you mitigate negative footprints and give back more to society than you take.

 Lecturer: Annette Spanggaard, Director of CSR at Coca-Cola